National Geographic Unique Lodges of the World

 The Life Center / Butterflies

-After breakfast we hiked with Lizardo down to Mashpi Lodge’s aptly-named Life Center.
+After breakfast, we hiked with Lizardo down to Mashpi Lodge’s aptly-named Life Center.
 We started with a butterfly expert walking us through the entire process of becoming a butterfly, from brand new eggs to caterpillars to pupae/chrysalises to butterflies.
 The kids were even able to touch several of the insects in various states.
 Then we headed into the butterfly enclosure where a dozen types of butterflies were flying all around and landing on us.
-After that we did more bird watching from the observation deck and walked around a little.
-An easy but educational morning.
+After that, we did more bird watching from the observation deck and walked around a little.
+An easy but educational morning learning more about Ecuador’s cloud forest.

 Lizardo gave us the choice of an easy hike back up to the lodge or a slightly longer hike.
 We chose the longer hike and were rewarded with a jungle swing!
 Did you know that Tarzan wasn’t actually swinging from vines, but from roots?
 Me neither.
 But it makes sense – vines climb, so there’s little support at the top.
 Roots though are anchored at the top and then grow downward in search of water.
 So we all took turns swinging through the forest on a root.
 And yes, it’s as fun as it sounds.